 Sony's first animated film.
 Boog, a tame, 900-pound grizzly bear kept by Ranger Beth as part of the educational program, becomes too much for her to handle.
 Through a series of unfortunate events, Boog is released in the wild with no survival skills.
 Luckily he is accompanied by the deer who got him into the mess—a clumsy buck named Elliot.
 The two are pursued through the woodlands by a psychotic hunter, Shaw, who wants revenge on Boog and Elliot for wrecking his truck.
 While Boog just wants to get home, Elliot just wants to get Beth.Notable for being the only feature film co-written by Mike Feiss, who created Cow and Chicken.
 Received two Direct-to-Videosequels that managed to make this light and soft movie even Lighter and Softer.Now has a character sheet.

-The films contains examples of:
+The films and its sequels contain examples of:

 Adorkable: Alistair the llama from the 3rd movie.
 So very much.

 The Atoner: Fifi becomes this in the threequel after trying to fry Boog, Elliot, and their friends with shock collars in the first sequel, and acts like a Zen dog throughout the film.
-However, it could also count as a Heel Face Brainwashing, since it came as a result of being fixed.
+However, it could also count as a Heel-Face Brainwashing, since it came as a result of being fixed.
 And being shocked by those collars may have helped too.

 Does This Remind You of Anything?: Boog and Elliot's party in the convenience store looks a lot like a drunken bender, complete with Boog coming home "drunk" on sugar, getting into a fight with his teddy bear, and vomiting on the window of the garage.